askasoft/pango/cog/README.md

  Compare
 -----------------------------------------------------------------------

-Various helper functions used by [Collection](colcontainercollection) package.
+Various helper functions used by sortable collections.

 ### Comparator